-IMPORTANT: If you plan on freezing your dinner rolls for a future meal, I recommend skipping the sea salt garnish during the first bake!
+IMPORTANT: If you plan on freezing your dinner rolls for a future meal, I recommend skipping the garlic butter finish after the first bake!

-Make the dough one day ahead: Make the dinner rolls dough as directed and allow for your rolls to be proof in a warm spot for one hour or until doubled their size.
-At this point cover them with a lightly sprayed plastic wrap and refrigerate for up to 24hrs.
-Allow for the dough to come to room temperature (around 1-2hrs) before baking.
+Make the dough one day ahead: Make the dinner rolls dough as directed.
+But instead of allowing them to rise at room temperature, refridgerate them right away.
+Cover them with a lightly sprayed plastic wrap and refrigerate for up to 24hrs.
+Allow for the dough to come to room temperature before baking while the oven preheats.
 Bake as directed.

 Can I make this recipe with a different flour?

 The short answer is "No".
 Products like Bob's Red Mill 1-1 and King Arthur Measure for Measure are not designed to be used in yeasted recipes.
 Even Cup4Cup states on their website that the flour is not designed to be used in bread recipes.
 With this being said you may try the recipe with your favorite gluten free all-purpose flour blend (NOT a cup for cup replacement blend) but I can not guarantee for the recipe to work.
 I understand not everyone has access to Caputo Fioreglut or is able to digest gluten-free wheat starch.

 Can I turn this recipe into cinnamon rolls?